Golden Dreams

 Golden Dreams is a film about the history of California.
-It was a featured attraction at Disney California Adventure Park at the Disneyland Resort in Anaheim, California, opening with the park on February 8, 2001.
+It was a featured attraction at Disney California Adventure at the Disneyland Resort in Anaheim, California, opening with the park on February 8, 2001.
 It starred Whoopi Goldberg as Calafia, the Queen of California.
 On September 7, 2008, the last showing of the film to the public was made.
 The theater was razed in July 2009 and was replaced by The Little Mermaid: Ariel's Undersea Adventure.
 However, the exterior replica of the Bernard Maybeck's Palace of Fine Arts remained.
 The final showing took place as a private showing for cast members on March 26, 2009.

 Synopsis

 Guests entered the theater, a replica of the Bernard Maybeck façade of San Francisco's Palace of Fine Arts, a famed Bay Area landmark constructed for the 1915 Panama-Pacific Exposition.

 As the show began, two tall art deco statues of a single goddess-like woman, one on either side of a film projection screen, were bathed in golden light.
 The statue on the right "comes to life," personified by Goldberg, through a video of her face, which was projected from the rear onto the translucent head of the figure.
 The statue introduced herself as "Calafia, the Queen of California."
 Calafia explained that she was the spirit within California, and an inspiration to many famous Californians.
 Goldberg appeared in some of the filmed sequences that followed as Calafia—in disguise—to comment or offer encouraging words to various characters who found themselves in challenging situations.

-The 70-mm film highlighted admirable and regrettable eras and incidents in the history of California, including vivid illustrations of injustice.
-Scenes featuring Chumash Indians living a peaceful life on the shore, for example, were followed by the same Indians being held captive by Spanish missionaries and conquistadors.
+The 70-mm film then played which highlighted eras and incidents in the history of California, including illustrations of injustice.
+Scenes featuring Chumash Indians living on the shore, for example, were followed by the same Indians being held captive by Spanish missionaries and conquistadors.